Tagliatelle al Ragù (Classic Italian Meat Sauce Recipe)

 Ingredients for tagliatelle al ragu.

 • Tagliatelle – Tagliatelle is the perfect pasta for this rich, hearty sauce.
-Its broad, flat shape holds onto the ragù beautifully.
-Cook the pasta until just al dente, and don’t forget to reserve a little pasta water.
-It helps the sauce cling to the noodles when you toss them together.
+Its broad, flat shape holds onto the ragù perfectly.
+You can also use fettuccine or pappardelle.

 Substitutions and Additions

-• Ground Beef → Ground Pork or Veal – Ground pork or veal can bring a slightly different flavor profile to the ragù.
-Pork adds a bit more richness, while veal gives a delicate, tender quality.
-You can also use a combination of these meats for a more traditional Bolognese-style ragù.
+• Ground Pork or Veal – Ground pork or veal can bring a slightly different flavor to the ragù.

-• Pancetta or Bacon – Adding diced pancetta or bacon to the vegetables at the beginning brings a smoky, savory depth to the sauce.
-It adds an extra layer of flavor that pairs beautifully with the beef and tomatoes.
+• Pancetta – Adding diced pancetta to the vegetables at the beginning brings a smoky, savory flavor.

 Sauteing vegetables for tagliatelle al ragu.